NSLS-II/app-deploy-tools/README.md

 Currently, the following operations are supported:

 * `git mrt clone <subdir_in_monorepo>` - extract a subdirectory from the monorepo.
-The subdirectory must be specified and it must specified in the form of something like `xf/srx/mc01`.
+The subdirectory must be specified and it must be specified in the form of something like `xf/srx/mc01`.
 The target (`mc01`) will be created as a separate repository directory at the location where the command was issued.
 The tool will create a git configuration variable `mrt.basepath` in that repository's `.git/config` to preserve the subdirectory base path information.